 Award-winning North Clackamas schools lead students toward graduation, empowering and inspiring them to strengthen the quality of life in our local and global communities.
 Our graduates are prepared for the demands of college, career, and life.

-Despite the funding cuts all schools face, North Clackamas offers a wide range of programs.
+An area business magazine talks about why families prefer North Clackamas Schools.
+North Clackamas offers a wide range of programs.
 Elementary music, PE, & counseling remain a priority in every school.
-Middle schools focus on strong core academics, balanced with elective choices.
+Middle schools focus on rigorous core academics, balanced with elective choices.
 High school students have an array of choices, from the state's largest career-technical program to numerous AP, IB & college credit classes.
-HIgh schools offer a full slate of performing arts programs, with 8 of the nine band, orchestra & choir programs qualifying for last year's state competition.
+High schools offer a full slate of performing arts programs, with eight of the nine band, orchestra & choir programs qualifying for last year's state competition.